 FEAT is a non-profit organization of parents, family members, and treatment professionals dedicated to providing best outcome education, advocacy and support for the Northern California Autism Community.

-The National Dissemination Center for Children with Disabilities provides information nationally for children and youth.
+The Center for Parent Information and Resources provides information nationally for children and youth.
 The site is useful to families, educators, administrators, journalists, and students.
 Special focus is on youth (birth to age 22).

 The National Fragile X Foundation unites the Fragile X community to enrich lives through educational and emotional support.
 Promotes public and professional awareness and advance research toward improved treatments and a cure for Fragile X.